PycraftDeveloper/PMMA/README.md

 * 🛑 - Not started Controller
 * 🛑 - Not started Data Structures
 * 🛑 - Not started Error
-* 🛑 - Not started Executor
 * 🛑 - Not started File
 * 🛑 - Not started Formatters
-* 🛑 - Not started General
 * 🛑 - Not started Memory Manager
 * 🛑 - Not started Quick Start
 * 🛑 - Not started Recorder